svijasvg/svija-sync/readme.md

 Choose **Download** to create the **sync folder** containing your website files.

+The first time that you connect, **your computer will ask you to accept the authenticity of your web site**.

+You will see the following message:

+>The authenticitiy of host _____ can't be established.
+>ECDSA key fingerprint is SHA256:lkjdqmlfkjqsdf098sdflkj.
+>Are you sure you want to continue connecting (yes/no)?

+Type "yes" then enter (not "y").

+The app will then download the files into a new folder "sync", in the same folder as the Svija Sync app.

+# What's Inside?

 Everything you need to update your website in this folder:

 * Illustrator source files
 * SVG files exported from Illustrator, that you'll never touch
-* linked images, in a folder called "links"
+* linked images, in a subfolder called "links"
-* web fonts and a "source" folder inside with Mac fonts
+* web fonts and a "source" subfolder with Mac fonts
 * assorted images like the favicon, the icon for an iPhone shortcut, and a capture of the homepage that will be shown when the web site is posted to social media

 # General Usage

 Whenever you want to work on your website, **double-click "Svija Sync.comand" to start syncronizing** your website.

-As long as the app is running, your files will be synchronized every five seconds.
+As long as the app is running, your files will be synchronized every five seconds (a new red bar appears).

 # What Next?

 If you will be using Svija regularly, the [Svjia Illustrator scripts](https://github.com/svijasvg/illustrator-scripts) will make your life much easier.

 You can download them [here](https://github.com/svijasvg/illustrator-scripts).